What is mitral valve stenosis? (MVS)

 What causes mitral valve stenosis?

-Mitral stenosis almost always results from rheumatic fever, a childhood illness that sometimes occurs after untreated strep throat or scarlet fever.
+Mitral stenosis almost always results from rheumatic fever (PDF), a childhood illness that sometimes occurs after untreated strep throat or scarlet fever.

 Rheumatic fever is very rare in this country due to the use of effective antibiotics to prevent infections.